10% Off your first online order!

-We are open but due to Covid 19 will be dispatching orders by 11am only on Monday, Wednesday and Friday mornings.
+We are open but due to Covid 19 will be dispatching orders by 11am on Monday, Wednesday and Friday mornings only.

 Effortlessly elevate your outfit with our silk scarves for women.
 The silk scarf, or ladies neck scarf, is one of those never-out-of-style accessories that always comes in handy.
 As a symbol of femininity, the scarf is the ultimate chic fashion accessory oozing sophistication and elegance.
 As a garment worn for practical purposes, it can also provide the wearer with warmth or keep them cool.
 As well as being a much-adored fashion accessory they also provide comfort, protection and modesty.
 Whether one is wearing one as a fashion statement or as a belt, wrist tie or handbag accessory, a silk scarf should be a permanent fixture in every woman’s wardrobe.
 Exquisite colours and designs make them the ideal finishing touch to your outfit.

 Silk has been treasured for thousands of years for it’s wonderful and unique properties with the earliest examples of silk found in Neolithic tombs in South East Asia about 8,500 years ago.
 The means to make a fabric from the raw thread, according to legend, was first developed in what is now modern day China by Empress Leizu in the 27th century BC.
 Originally silk was reserved only for use by royalty but slowly over the years a strong demand developed, and as this grew, merchants developed markets in other countries and regions.
 Nowadays, these beautiful scarves can make wonderful gifts for your friends and family.